kny5/fabacademy_antonio_anaya/docs/projects/for_replication.md

 ## Description

-MILQ its a device for checking the freshness of a milk sample.
-It reads FDX RFID animal earrings too, and uses a disposable espresso cup as sample collector.
+MILQ its a device for checking the freshness of a milk sample by measuring electrical conductivity, it uses a disposable espresso cup as sample collector.